trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

  - Select a suitable instance ( the first one listed, Amazon AMI, is perfect for all our needs ), click on the next button.
  - Select the correct instance type (t2 micro is perfect for this).
  - The other 3 panels, Configure instance, Add Storage and Add Tags, can be skipped, but I suggest reading everything once, just in case you need it further when you are on your own.
  - The Configure Security Group step is needed to enable traffic to the server.
-The default is add a new group. keep that seleWhen adding the rules, select the type as 'All', source as '0.0.0.0/0' and
+The default is add a new group. keep that selected.
+When adding the rules, select the type as 'All', source as '0.0.0.0/0' and go to the next step
- -
+ - 'Review and Launch'.
+This gives you a summary of the selected options over the last 6 steps.

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>